Table of Contents

 Captains meetings will be held at 7 pm on Facebook live the Friday night before the event on the KATS Facebook page.
 Your Identifier code will be announced during the captain's meeting so please do your best to attend on Facebook.
 I will make sure to send out an email to everyone in case you did not make it.

 Launch and lines-in will be at 6:00 am.
 You are allowed to start fishing the moment you launch.
-Lines-out will be at 3:30 pm sharp, photos must be submitted by 3:30 pm.
+Lines-out will be at 3:00 pm sharp, final photos must be submitted by 3:30 pm.
 If you do not have service while on the water, plan accordingly to make sure your photos are submitted on time.
 All photos submitted after 3:30 pm will not be accepted.
+The TD reserves the right to make changes to this at any time during the season.

 There will be some changes on how photos are judged during the course of this season; please see the Photo Criteria section to see the changes moving forward into 2021.